karaoglufurkan/basketapi/README.md

 The api has two endpoints which are for adding product to basket and getting basket data.

 For simplicity, only stock validation has implemented.
-User and product validation has not been not added.
+User and product validation has not been added.

 Again, for simplicity, stock validation is implemented as a mock service as if it's another api endpoint.